cranci1/cranci-Astro/README.md

-# cranci.xyz
+# cranci-Astro
-> now hosted on cranci.tech
+> hosted on cranci.tech

 Its a simple portofolio website made using Asto and Tailwind css, minimalist full black/gray scale.